offinger/YiiComplete/README.md

 YiiComplete
 ===========

-This is Yii autocomplete extension using Jqueryui Autocomplete.
+This is Yii autocomplete extension using Jquery Ui.
 It enables users to quickly find and select from a pre-populated list of values as they type, leveraging searching and filtering.

 Usage
 ===========